List of Australian AM radio stations: National Broadcasting Service

-The takeover by the Commonwealth Government of "A Class" broadcasters began in 1928 when the Australian Broadcasting Company Ltd. (founded 1926 with a capital of £100,000) won a Government contract to provide programming nationwide for the "A-class" stations in each State: 2FC Sydney and 3AR Melbourne in 1929, 4QG in Brisbane in 1930, 5CL in Adelaide 1929, and 6WF in Perth.
+The takeover by the Commonwealth Government of "A Class" broadcasters began in 1928 when the Australian Broadcasting Company (founded 1926 with a capital of £100,000) won a government contract to provide programming nationwide for the "A-class" stations in each State: 2FC Sydney and 3AR Melbourne in 1929, 4QG in Brisbane in 1930, 5CL in Adelaide 1929, and 6WF in Perth.

-The Postmaster General's Department took over responsibility for provision, maintenance and operation of technical facilities of their studios and transmitters, giving the Government an ultimate veto over ABC broadcasts, a situation which would endure until the 1980s.
+The Postmaster-General's Department took over responsibility for provision, maintenance and operation of technical facilities of their studios and transmitters, giving the Government an ultimate veto over ABC broadcasts, a situation which would endure until the 1980s.

-Most of the commercial and ABC broadcast transmitters were manufactured and installed by either Amalgamated Wireless (Australasia) (AWA) or Standard Telephones and Cables (STC), with one or two by Scott and Co., of Sydney.
+Most of the commercial and ABC broadcast transmitters were manufactured and installed by either AWA or Standard Telephones and Cables with one or two by Scott and Co of Sydney.

 The Australian Broadcasting Company became the Australian Broadcasting Commission in July 1932, with stations 2FC, 2BL, 2NC, 2CO, 3LO, 3AR, 4QG, 4RK, 5CL, 5CK, 6WP and 7ZL forming a national system with six capital city stations and four regional stations forming one network, and 2BL and 3LO the foundation of what would become a second network.

 In October 1937 the roles of the two arms of the NBS were reversed in Sydney and Melbourne: 2BL took over the No 1 National programme from 2FC; 3AR from 3LO, and the newly commissioned 5AN from 5CL.

 AM stereo

 In the late 1950s, before stereophonic record players became commonplace, and long before FM-stereo broadcasting, some stations (notably 3XY and 3UZ, but also 2CN and 2CY) partnered to present stereophonic programmes, one station to each channel, so the listener could set up a pair of radios and experience the stereo effect.
 The experiment ceased after a few months.

 In the mid-1980s some operators, including capital-city ABC stations, elected to have stereo modulation (to the Motorola C-QUAM standard) implemented on their transmitters.
 The system made no noticeable difference on standard radios, but was very effective on a compatible AM stereo receiver.
 Few of these (rather expensive) receivers were sold, and the networks abandoned the experiment without fanfare.
-As at September 2020 the only AM station still broadcasting in AM stereo is 4WK (963 kHz).
+As of March 2025, the only AM station still broadcasting in AM stereo is 4WK (963 kHz).